-Mi Lan Xiang, literally "Honey Orchid Fragrance" is a real understatement for this tea.
-The aroma is absolutely heady and enveloping, like walking into a temple burning sandalwood incense with lotus flowers strewn about, and a faint whiff of pine sap and honeydew melon.
+Mi Lan Xiang, literally “Honey Orchid Fragrance” is a real understatement for this tea.
+The aroma is absolutely heady and enveloping; full of palo santo and sandalwood incense notes with a luscious fruity undertone

-ICED: Initial flavor of sugared grapefruit and rainier cherries, yields to a powerful and enduring honey citrus aftertaste followed by strong notes of muscot grape.
+ICED: Initial flavor of sugared grapefruit and rainier cherries, yields to a powerful and enduring honey citrus aftertaste followed by strong notes of muscat grape.

 Location of Picking:Picked near Fenghuang Village, Wudong Mountain, Guangdong Province

 What Was Picked:Smaller leaf leaf from established tea trees 1000+ meters, lightly roasted.

 Quantity Acquired:This is a fifteen pound edition

 Sourcing Agent(s):Scouted by Weiwei’s friend in Guangdong that works with some of the best farmers in the region.
 We refer to her as “the boss.”

 Use 4-5 g of tea per 8oz or water.
 Rinse leaves once with 205 degree water.
 Steep for 25-35 seconds.
 Enjoy at least 5 infusions.
 Filtered water and a large brew basket are ideal.
 For best results, brew only 8 oz at a time instead of using a large pot or mug.

 Gongfu Style Brewing (Highly Recommended)